The world's amazing lost cities recently rediscovered

 Sanchi, India

-Taylor had discovered a 3rd century BC Buddhist complex built by the emperor Ashoka.
-At the time, Buddhism was relatively unknown, but Ashoka was drawn to its message of peace.
-He built a Great Stupa or domed temple guarded by four gateways carved with scenes from Buddhism.
-However, by the 13th century AD, the centre was abandoned.
+Taylor had discovered a 3rd-century-BC Buddhist complex built by the emperor Ashoka.
+At that time, Buddhism was relatively unknown, but Ashoka was drawn to its message of peace.
+He built a Great Stupa (or domed temple) guarded by four gateways carved with scenes from Buddhism.
+By the 13th century AD, the centre was abandoned.

 Sanchi, India